damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 ### Create Mattermost Team when Creating GitLab Group
 {: .ce}

-When collaborating with a GitLab group, it is helpful to chat in an associated Mattermost team.
-With 9.0, you can now automatically create a Mattermost Team when you create a GitLab group.
-Simply check the checkbox, and GitLab will tell Mattermost to create a team with the same name.
+Sometimes chatting with your workgroup is the best way to get an idea rolling.
+To help you with that, GitLab integrates with [Mattermost](https://about.mattermost.com/).
+With GitLab 9.0, setting up a [Mattermost team](https://docs.gitlab.com/omnibus/gitlab-mattermost/README.html#gitlab-mattermost) for your GitLab group to chat and collaborate is effortless.
+When creating a GitLab group, select the appropriate checkbox, and GitLab will tell your Mattermost instance to create a team with the same name.

 ![Create GitLab Group Create Mattermost Team](/images/9_0/group-creation-mm.png){: .shadow}